-Part 2 - Definitions
+PART 2 - DEFINITIONS

 "Academic Staff Member" means a person employed in a teaching position or a non-teaching academic position.
 The term includes academic staff members (ASM), senior academic staff members (SASM) and principal academic staff members (PASM).
+Terms such as Tutor and Lecturer are generic terms which also refer to academic staff members.

-&quot;ASM" means an academic staff member on the ASM salary scale.
+"ASM" means an academic staff member on the ASM salary scale at Schedule A.